District Assessment Plan

-How do you ensure that school test coordinators walk around the school during the testing?
+How do you ensure that school test coordinators actively monitor the school during testing?

-Training of school test coordinators includes the topic of walking around the school during testing.
+Training of school test coordinators includes the topic of actively monitoring the school during testing.
 This topic is also included in training PowerPoints.

 What things have school test coordinators been trained to look for while monitoring testing?

-School test coordinators have been trained to look for test examiners walking around the classroom, students cheating, and materials not being returned immediately after testing.
-In addition, school test coordinators watch for any testing violations on the part of the examiner.
+School test coordinators have been trained to look for test examiners walking around the classroom, students cheating, technology usage and materials not being returned immediately after testing.
+In addition, school test coordinators watch for any testing violations on the part of the examiner and/or proctor.